Financing Your Austin Rental Property

 Real estate is an attractive investment strategy to create income and diversify your portfolio.
-It can also carry some tax advantages that you’d need to discuss with your CPA.
-We are financing more and more investment properties than ever as returns from other investment vehicles often lag real estate’s returns.
+It can also carry some tax advantages you must discuss with your CPA.
+We are financing more and more investment properties than ever as returns from other investment vehicles often lag real estate returns.
 Before you get started, please read our FAQ to guide you on financing rental property.

 What Does It Take to Buy an Investment Property?